marouenj/sepp/README.md

 	# # # # # # # # # # # # # # # # # # # # # # # # # # # # # # ##

 # Taking the sample code remotely
 If you want to do the heavy work of sorting remotely, there's a lot of options out there.
 Java RMI, Thrift are ways to do it.
 But then, you have to rewrite your code and change it significantly.
-Wouldn't it be better if your same code is ready for deployement on a different environment?
+Wouldn't it be better if your same code is ready for deployment on a different environment?
 This is where sepp comes in handy.

 # sepp architecture